 GET A DISCOUNT!

-Get this whole experience & more when you visit for a day, only $5500 or $6500 JMD!
+Get this whole experience +lunch when you visit for a day or by spending a night!

 Even with its acute angle, the steady flow coupled with its rocks’ grooves allow the more daring among us to climb the waterfall.
 It wasn’t until my 3rd visit that I decided to fully ascend, virtually on all fours.
 You’ll possibly acknowledge some sense of danger if you climb Scatter Falls, but the ascent itself isn’t very taxing.
 If you’re timid or afraid of heights however, this activity may not be for you.
 A shrubby slope to the side grants an alternative route to the waterfall’s head for the less daring travelers.
 If you opt to hike on land to the peak, check out these often overlooked hiking tips to make it as comfy as possible.
 Feel free to find a suitable spot on the cascade to sit or stand while the cool freshwater flows over and beneath you.